The quantum tropical vertex: Gromov-Witten theory of toric surfaces

 \subsection{Curve classes on toric surfaces}

-Recall from Section \ref{section_log_cy_surface} that $\overline{Y}_\fm$ is a proper toric surface whose fan contains the rays $-\R_{\geqslant 0}m_j$ for $j=1, \dots, n$.
-We denote $\partial \overline{Y}_\fm$ the union of toric divisors of $\overline{Y}_\fm$.
-We want to consider curves in $\overline{Y}_\fm$ meeting $\partial \overline{Y}_\fm$ in a number of prescribed points with prescribed tangency conditions and at one unprescribed point with prescribed tangency condition.
+Recall from Section \ref{section_log_cy_surface} that $\overline{Y}_\fm$ is a proper toric surface whose fan contains the rays $-\R_{\geqslant 0}m_j$ for every $1 \leqslant j \leqslant n$.
+We denote by $\partial \overline{Y}_\fm$ the toric boundary divisor of $\overline{Y}_\fm$.
+We will consider curves in $\overline{Y}_\fm$ meeting $\partial \overline{Y}_\fm$ in a number of prescribed points with prescribed tangency conditions and at one unprescribed point with prescribed tangency condition.
 In this Section, we explain how to parametrize the relevant curve classes in terms of the prescribed tangency conditions $w_j$ at the prescribed points.